-LZ 2 Nomadic & Transhumant Pastoralism (Tarkhint Commune, Bourem Cercle): The main source of income for very poor and poor households in the reference year (2007-08) was labour sales (for herding, domestic work and construction), supplemented by self-employment and livestock sales.
-For both wealth groups, projected total income for 2011-12 is expected to be almost half that in the reference year (in terms of its food equivalent), and below the thresholds for intervention (the livelihoods protection and survival thresholds), indicating problems in the current year.
+The main sources of income for very poor and poor households in the reference year (2008-09) were labour (including labour migration and local agricultural labour) and self-employment (which is labelled 'other' in the graphics and includes handicrafts, wild food, firewood and charcoal sales).
+With a scenario of increased wage rates in the current year, projected total income for 2011-12 is expected to be fairly similar to that in the reference year (in terms of its food equivalent) and above the thresholds for intervention (the livelihoods protection and survival thresholds).
+This is despite a large decrease in crop production.